NSO-developer/nso-gitbook/operation-and-usage/cli/introduction-to-nso-cli.md

 Commit complete.
 ```

 Note the availability of commit flags.
+These CLI flags correspond to the shared commit-parameter model described in [Commit Parameters](../operations/lifecycle-operations.md#d5e5048).
+See also the [examples.ncs/northbound-interfaces/commit-parameters](https://github.com/NSO-developer/nso-examples/tree/6.6/northbound-interfaces/commit-parameters) example for an end-to-end CLI and RESTCONF walkthrough.

 Any failure on any device will make the whole transaction fail.
 It is also possible to perform a manual rollback, a rollback is the undoing of a commit.